sourcegraph/deploy-sourcegraph-helm/charts/sourcegraph/examples/external-databases/README.md

 You can provide database credentials in a [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) managed outside the helm chart in a secure manner.

 Each database requires its own Secret and should follow the following format.
-The names can be customized as desired:
+The Secret name can be customized as desired:

 ```yaml
 apiVersion: v1